“Age and glasses of wine should never be counted.”

 When we have visitors come to Houston, we are always looking for other places to take them.
 Since Austin is one of our favorite places, we try to find excursions that give us an excuse to end up there!
 When my sister came for a visit, we decided the Driftwood Wine Trail would be the perfect activity!

 Driftwood, TX is about 40 miles outside of Austin.
 We were inspired by Discover Texas Wine for our wine tour activities.
 We made it to 5 of the 8 recommended wineries on the trail.
-If you are headed to Austin, it’s definitely a fun way to spend the afternoon!
+The wine trails are one of many fun Austin date ideas!

 1. Texas Hill Country Olive Company

 This place has the best of both worlds!
 You start with a tour of their olive trees.
 It’s quite unique that they are able to grow olives in the region.
 Then you turn to wine making!

 The family winery has their own harvest of grapes as well for their wines.
 You finish the tour in the storefront with unlimited olive oil and wine tastings!
 The property is a beautiful setting and they have picnic tables to sit and enjoy the wine as well.

 This was our favorite building of the tour and offered the greatest variety of wines for tastings!
 My sister and I had no shortage of wines to enjoy.
 Their specialty is fruit flavored wines.